 Traditional Cyprus Tavernas

-I adore tavernas in Cyprus, especially old tavernas that have classic, blue and white checked tablecloths, are family run and serve incredible local dishes.
+I adore tavernas in Cyprus, especially old traditional tavernas.
+The ones that have classic, blue and white checked tablecloths, are family run and serve incredible local dishes.
 In small Cypriot villages very often the local taverna will be the only dining option available.
 Many will have outdoor seating and pretty courtyards filled with vines and flowers.

 Visit some of the traditional villages in Cyprus to find the best and most authentic local home-cooked food.
-Make sure to order mixed meze for the proper taverna experience, as well as ordering traditional dishes such as souvlaki, courgettes with eggs [Kolokouthkia me ta afka] and moussaka.
+Make sure to order mixed meze for the proper taverna experience.
+Also order traditional dishes such as souvlaki, courgettes with eggs [Kolokouthkia me ta afka] and moussaka.

 Yiannis tavern in Kathikas village is a fantastic traditional tavern with warm and friendly staff, excellent service and lovely views.
 Be sure to order the Cypriot dips selection with pitta bread and a Greek village salad.

 If you are wondering what a typical Cypriot breakfast is, it normally consists of coffee, olives, halloumi, fresh bread and juicy tomatoes.
-Most hotels will offer a continental breakfast including pastries and cheese and cold meats, as well as a full English breakfast at the larger more touristy resorts.
+Most hotels will offer a continental breakfast including pastries and cheese and cold meats.
+The larger resorts will also offer a full English breakfast.
 The Elysium Beach Resort has an extensive breakfast buffet featuring local produce as well as British breakfast favourites, for those who need a taste of home.

 Cyprus fine dining